 Suzie Tidy, Teacher, Chelsea Community Hospital School: 'Staff in our settings are well aware of the therapeutic benefits of art and how it can be one of the only things a child wants to do if they feel unwell.
 As such, we do offer to pupils a range of arts activities but we have found that the structure of Arts Award enables students to work towards a goal, and to feel that they have achieved something.'

 Art therapist, Sussex: 'It has enabled the young person to transfer some of the therapeutic benefits of the work outside of the arts therapy session in developing [their] ability to work at home.'

-Chelsea Community Hospital School regularly deliver Arts Award in a variety of ways, from bedside work involving parents, carers and siblings to regular Arts Award Weeks linking with arts and cultural partners.
-They now have more than 20 Arts Award advisers on their teaching staff, working across four hospital sites.
+Chelsea Community Hospital School delivered Arts Award in a variety of ways, from bedside work involving parents, carers and siblings to regular Arts Award Weeks linking with arts and cultural partners.

 Sussex Partnership NHS Foundation Trust tested an approach to delivering Arts Award in therapeutic settings.
 Therapists found the process of taking a young person through Arts Award deepened their relationship, or therapeutic alliance, with the young person and their knowledge of the young person’s wider life.
 In some cases observing the young person’s response to the Arts Award elements provided greater insight into their difficulties.
 The project has resulted in a set of Guidelines for Arts Award in therapeutic settings